updated on 16 March 2021

 Where do the firm’s profits go?

 The firm’s profits, after all salaried employees are paid, are divided up among the equity partners.
-However, becoming a partner does not always mean gaining a stake in the ownership of the firm – it is possible to be a partner while still on a fixed (but no doubt astronomical) salary.
+However, becoming a partner does not always mean gaining a stake in the ownership of the firm – it is possible to be a partner while still on a fixed (but very handsome) salary.

 Is the firm affected by wider economic conditions?